 It feels good to be back under the Tuscan sun.
-Today I’m enjoying a sunny day in Florence, the vibrant epicenter of Tuscany.
+Today I’m enjoying a sunny spring day in Florence, Tuscany’s vibrant heart.
 Last time I was in Florence, the city was totally overrun.
 The most popular places, such as Ponte Vecchio, were unbearable to pass.
 I felt like I was trampling upon the short tourists while getting my eyes poked out by their vicious selfie sticks.

-Rental systems such as Airbnb may seem like a good idea at first, but it diminishes the number of apartments available for locals and students while dramatically increasing the prices.
-Suddenly locals feel evicted from their own city and chose to take action.
+While platforms like Airbnb offer flexibility for travelers, it also diminishes the number of apartments available for locals and students while dramatically increasing the prices.
+Locals start to feel evicted from their own cities and chose to take action.

-Italy is acting against the tourist hordes, as well as cracking down on Airbnb.
-For several years there has been a 250 euro fine for people sitting on the Spanish Steps in Rome.
-The popular Trevi fountain in Rome had to recently install a queue system with guards.
-Here in Florence, new short-term licenses have been completely banned in the center to help free up housing for locals.
-Some locals take it even a bit further, such as the “Robin Hood” organization which have used glue to sabotage Airbnb key boxes.
-Fortunately no one had sabotaged our Airbnb when we arrived.
+New short-term licenses have been completely banned in Florence in the center to help free up housing for locals.
+Some locals take it even a bit further, such as the “Robin Hood” organization which have used glue to sabotage Airbnb key boxes (luckily, ours was unscathed).

-Instead of getting sucked up by shady tourist traps on the large piazzas near the main sights, I sit down at Piazza Santo Spirito in the Oltrarno district, south of the river Arno.
-Slowly enjoying a glass of Chianti Nipozzano while watching the locals pass by.
+To escape the tourist frenzy on the large piazzas near the main sights, I recharge by settling into Piazza Santo Spirito in the Oltrarno district, south of the Arno river.
+I sip a glass of Chianti Nipozzano and watch the locals drift by.
+Thanks to Sarah Winman’s novel Still Life, this piazza has seen a boost in fame, but so far, not a surge of selfie-wielding tourists.
 All is well under the Tuscan sun.

 Comments